Peter Kay announces monthly residency at London's O2 Arena

 Kay will come the first comedian to be given his own residency at the O2 in Greenwich, which has a capacity of 20,000.

-"There's basically been me and Prince who have done it and look what happened to him," joked Kay, referencing the US singer's death in 2016.
+"There's basically been me and Prince who have done it and look what happened to him," joked Kay, referencing the US musician's death in 2016.

 The Phoenix Nights star told DJ Ball he had performed several low key warm-up gigs ahead of the tour already and had a few more coming up.